HPAC/ELAPS/docs/Sampler.md

 Compilation
 -----------

-In the `Sampler/` folder, invoke `make.sh` with a configuration file.
-Such files, typically collected in `Sampler/cfgs/`, are bash scripts that define a series of configuration parameters.  `Sampler/cfgs/examples/template.cfg` contains a detailed description of these parameters and their effects.

-Many of these configuration parameters can be detected automatically by running `/gathercfg.sh` on the target system.
+In the `Sampler/` folder, invoke `make.sh` with a configuration file to construct a specialized Sampler in `Sampler/buid/*/sampler.x`, where `*` is the Sampler's name.
+The configurations files, typically collected in `Sampler/cfgs/`, are bash scripts that define a series of configuration parameters.  `Sampler/cfgs/examples/template.cfg` contains a detailed description of these parameters and their effects.
+Many of these configuration parameters can be detected automatically by running `Sampler/gathercfg.sh` on the target system.

 Usage